Dental Implant Failure & Salvage – Chesapeake, VA

 Getting Your Restored Smile Back on Track

-Dental implants in Chesapeake are successful in the vast majority of cases, but there are instances when they fail.
-Dr. Lucia Troisi has completed advanced training that equips her to recognize the signs of failing dental implants and help patients get their oral health back on track.
+Dental implants are successful in the vast majority of cases, but there are instances when they fail.
+Dr. Lucia Troisi has completed advanced training that equips her to recognize the signs of failing dental implants and help dentistry patients get their oral health back on track.
 Keep reading to learn more about dental implant failure and salvage in Chesapeake, VA, including why dental implants fail, what symptoms you should be alert for, and possible treatment options.

 Why Do Dental Implants Fail?